gvwilson/sensibleadventures/cloudherd/new.md

 own---no chance of doing anything except get out of their way or go under them and hope she didn't spook them.

-"Get the blanket," she said to Thokmay, belatedly adding, "Your Highness.
+"Get the blanket," she said to Thokmay, belatedly adding, "Most respected.
 Tuck it in around Kulbinder---it isn't much, but it's all we have to keep him warm."

 "How bad is it going to get?"
 Thokmay asked, reaching for the pack.